Commission Members

 Laurie D. Graham

-Laurie D. Graham comes from Treaty 6 territory (Sherwood Park, Alberta) and currently lives in Haldimand Treaty territory (Kitchener, Ontario).
-She is a poet, an editor, the publisher of Brick magazine, and a member of the advisory board for the University of Regina Press’s Oskana Poetry & Poetics series.
-Her first book, Rove, was nominated for the Gerald Lampert Memorial Award for best first book of poetry in Canada.
-Her second book, Settler Education, came out in 2016 and was nominated for the Trillium Award for Poetry.
-Poems from that book were also shortlisted for the CBC Poetry Prize, won the Thomas Morton Poetry Prize, and appeared in the Best Canadian Poetry anthology.
-Laurie holds degrees in English and creative writing from the universities of Alberta, Victoria, and Guelph.
-She has taught writing at King’s University College at the University of Western Ontario in London, and at Humber and Fanshawe colleges.
-As publisher and editor of Brick, she has worked with writers from all over Turtle Island, including Madeleine Thien, Sheila Heti, Sharon Olds, Yasuko Thanh, Paul Seesequasis, Don DeLillo and Jan Zwicky.
+Laurie D. Graham grew up in Treaty 6 territory (Sherwood Park, Alberta), and she currently lives in Nogojiwanong, in the territory of the Mississauga Anishinaabeg (Peterborough, Ontario), where she is a poet, an editor, and the publisher of Brick magazine.
+Her first book, Rove (Hagios Press, 2013), was shortlisted for the Gerald Lampert Memorial Award for best first book of poetry in Canada.
+Her second and third books, Settler Education (McClelland & Stewart, 2016) and Fast Commute (M&S, 2022), were both finalists for Ontario’s Trillium Award for Poetry.
+Her poetry has been shortlisted for the CBC Poetry Prize, won the Thomas Morton Poetry Prize, and appeared in the Best Canadian Poetry anthologies.
+As publisher and editor of Brick, she has worked with writers from all over Turtle Island, including Michael Ondaatje, Louise Bernice Halfe – Sky Dancer, Sheila Heti, Anne Carson, Judy Fong Bates, Eden Robinson, Don DeLillo, Ocean Vuong, and Jan Zwicky.

 Bilal Hashmi